riapandey05/LoyaltyLens/README.md

 - **Model Persistence**: Trained model and preprocessing objects are saved and reused for predictions.

 ## Model Details
-Architecture: The model is a neural network built using TensorFlow/Keras.
+-Architecture: The model is a neural network built using TensorFlow/Keras.
-Input Features:
+-Input Features:
 CreditScore,
 Geography,
 Gender,